Los Angeles Chamber Orchestra: History

 Conductor and pianist Jeffrey Kahane, was music director from 1997 to 2017.
 During Kahane's tenure, LACO made its Carnegie Hall debut in April 2002.
 In June 2005, LACO received the First place Award for Programming of Contemporary Music, offered by the American Society of Composers, Authors, and Publishers (ASCAP) and the American Symphony Orchestra League.
 Kahane now holds the title of conductor laureate with LACO.

 In September 2017, Jaime Martín first guest-conducted LACO.
 On the basis of this appearance, in February 2018, LACO named Martín its next music director, effective with the 2019–2020 season, with an initial contract of 3 years.
 In June 2021, LACO announced an extension of Martín's contract as its music director through 2027.
+In February 2026, the LACO announced that Martín is to conclude his tenure as its music director at the close of the 2026-2027 season, and subsequently to take the title of music director laureate.

 During the 2020-2021 COVID-19 pandemic, LACO began producing digital content in lieu of live performances.
 James Darrah was hired as their inaugural Creative Director of Digital Content and Derrick Spiva was appointed as Artistic Advisor.
 As of January 2021, the orchestra's current composer-in-residence is Ellen Reid.
 Past LACO composers-in-residence have included Uri Caine and Andrew Norman.

+In February 2016, Matthias Pintscher first guest-conducted the LACO.
+He served as artist-in-residence with the LACO in 2018.
+In August 2026, the LACO announced the appointment of Pintscher as its next music director, effective with the 2027–2028 season, with an initial contract of four years.
+He is to hold the title of music director-designate for the 2026–2027 season.